masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Methods

 Pyrope lambdas only pass arguments by value.
 This looks like a problem if we implement a typical `method`.
-The `method` access the parent tuple fields and updates some of them.
+The `method` accesses the parent tuple fields and updates some of them.